2019 ICaP Showcase = 2019 Purdue Undergraduate Research Conference

 - Network with other undergraduate leaders

-How can I get involved?
+How can I participate (as a student)?

 In which categories can I submit my poster?